Halicery/IDCT/DCTmatrices.md

-I've written some more text about this, get the [PDF"Little about the DCT.pdf"] for full text and the [Excel sheet"Little about the DCT.xls"] for the calculations.
+I've written some more text about this, get the <a href="Little about the DCT.pdf">Little about the DCT.pdf</a> for full text and the [Excel sheet"Little about the DCT.xls"] for the calculations.